 FINRA and SEC Inquiries, Investigations and Disciplinary Actions.

-Securities regulatory defense is also a focus at Bartell Law.
+FINRA regulatory defense is a focus at Bartell Law.
 The firm represents financial advisors, managers and other financial professionals in regulatory investigations and disciplinary actions by FINRA, the SEC, state securities regulators and state attorneys general.
 The firm handles all aspects of regulatory defense, from answering Finra inquiry letters, producing documents and information, preparing advisors to testify before regulators, drafting Wells Submissions, defending disciplinary hearings and negotiating settlements such as Finra Letters of Acceptance, Waiver and Consent.
 Click to read more about Securities Regulatory Defense.

 Have you received a Finra Inquiry Letter?
 If so, click here: Finra Inquiry Letters.